Core Standards of the Course

 Standard 3

-Identify and explain three types of businesses.
+2. Identify and differentiate among the three types of businesses.

 Strand 2